wazo-platform/wazo-platform.org/content/uc-doc/administration/sccp/index.md

 **Note**: Please refer to the
-[Provisioning page](/uc-doc/ecosystem/supported_devices#cisco-provisioning) for more information on how to install CISCO firmwares.
+[Provisioning page](/uc-doc/ecosystem/supported_devices#cisco-provisioning) for more information on how to install CISCO firmware.

-Once your plugin is installed, you'll be able to edit which firmwares and locales you need.
+Once your plugin is installed, you'll be able to edit which firmware versions and locales you need.
 If you are unsure, you can choose all without any problem.

 Now if you connect your first SCCP phone, you should be able to see it with `GET /devices`.